AhmetZamanis/UsedCarKicksClassification/Report.md

     way to be sure is to try different options.
 Here, we are using a general purpose non-linear kernel to compare a non-linear SVM with other models.
-Generally, it is suggested to use the “most linear decision boundaries that solve our problem”, as they tend to be more robust and efficient.
+Generally, it is suggested to use the “most linear decision boundaries that sufficiently separate the data”, as they tend to be more robust and efficient.

   - RBFSampler has two parameters, `gamma` and `n_components`.